filipkrzyz/MarvelHeroes/README.md

 # Marvel Heroes
-The app is a solution for the tech test for iOS developer position at Wallapop.
+The app was created for the tech test for iOS developer position at Wallapop.
 The app communicates with the Public Marvel API lists the Marvel Characters in a collection view,  lets the user search the contents of this list and see the full details of any item from the collection.

 # How the app is working